 Why is it Important to Have Friends?

-Jesus came into the world to be our friend and demonstrate how our human relationships can work.
-Jesus had friends and spoke of their importance in His life.
-When we embrace our identity in Christ, we are able to live more like Jesus and become better friends.
+Jesus had friends and spoke of their importance.
+When we embrace our identity in Christ, we can live more like Jesus and become a better friend.

-Another reason why it is important to have friends is when we meet someone and a connection is formed, it is affirming and we feel loved and accepted.
-Forming deep connections, where we laugh, build trust, share ideas and secrets, is an invigorating part of life.
+Another reason why it is important to have friends is meeting someone and forming a connection is affirming; we feel loved and accepted.

 What Qualities Make a Good Friend?

 What qualities make a good friend?
-There are many character qualities that good friends demonstrate to each other.
-I believe factors such as personality, chemistry, and availability draw people together, but that is just the starting point of friendships.
+There are many character qualities that good friends demonstrate.

-When these 6 qualities exist between good friends, they are the glue that is vital in friendships whether they are friends for a lifetime or a season.
+Six important qualities exist between good friends that are the glue– whether they are friends for a lifetime or a season.

-When we understand what makes a good friend and we develop loyalty, dependability, generosity, and forgiveness in ourselves, it is easier to attract others who exhibit these qualities that make a good friend.
+When we understand what makes a good friend and develop loyalty, dependability, generosity, and forgiveness in ourselves, it is easier to attract others who exhibit qualities that make a good friend.

 After we were finished negotiating for our new home, my husband called.
 “Hey, I think I want that mirror in the bedroom.”
 “Oh no, I said, “we just signed off on the deal.”
 “Ask Donna if she can ask the sellers anyway.”
 I dreaded calling my longtime friend and realtor.